RMHolsen/SEEDs/devlog.md

 ## 16 January 2021
 Debugged the 'remove plant info' button.
 RemoveChild is an actual thing, self, you don't need to just clear out the HTML.
+Merged debug branch
+Cleaned up some cruft from various places, separated add-likes livecode challenge to storage file Added goals in To Do